Skip to Content

 If you don’t mind a detour, then you really should consider visiting Te Anau and Milford Sound on the way from Queenstown to Invercargill.
 With tons of fun things to do in Te Anau as well as places to stay and great restaurants, it’s the perfect town to base yourself for a couple of nights.

-To me, Milford Sound is one of the best places to visit on the South Island.
-For this reason, making a stop here on your way to Invercargill is definitely worthwhile.
-It is important to note that this is a big detour adding a couple of hundred kilometers onto your total driving distance.
+Milford Sound is one of my favorite places on the whole South Island.
+It is important to note that this is a big detour, adding a couple of hundred kilometers onto your total driving distance.
 For this reason, if you plan on driving from Queenstown to Invercargill with a couple of days in Te Anau, then I’d suggest allowing around 4 days in total for the journey.

 Buses from Queenstown to Invercargill